M-J-Robbins/good-email-code/email-accessibility/visually-hidden-text.md

 [Steven Sayo](https://twitter.com/Sayo1337) helped me out testing in Office 365 on Windows using Narrator.

-And I've tested NVDA via Litmus.

-Also, when I previously had access to more screen reader testing, I found if copy/paste picks up the hidden text, then screen readers would.
-And that works.
+Also, when I previously had access to more screen reader testing, I found if copy/paste picks up the hidden text, then screen readers would also.
+And this works with copy/paste.

-If you have access to a screen reader,I've love to know if it worked or not.
+If you have access to a screen reader, I've love to know if this works for you or not.
 [Any bugs please let me know](https://github.com/M-J-Robbins/good-email-code/issues).

 ## Hiding things other than text
 I've only focused my testing on text as that's the main use case here.
 This technique should work for most inline elements.